Kekule-OXC/Xbox-CPU-Interposer/README.md

 # Xbox-CPU-Interposer

 the gerbers and BOM for my CPU interposer.
-I will try and add some more documentation as recover from my injury
+I will try and add some more documentation as recover from my injury.
+Released under the GPL for now.